007revad/todo_list/README.md

   find $Backup_Directory -type f -mtime +14 -delete
 - Work out what makes storage manager change "Cache Drive 1" to "M.2 Drive 1"
 - Change syno_hdd_db.sh so a reboot is not needed when the NAS has M.2 drives.
-- Update all my Synology scripts to check that they are running on a Synology and give a warning, and instructions, if they aren't.
-- Enable Benchmark Tool for NVMe drives in DSM 7.2.
 - Create install script for all my repositories.
 - Check why DS1515+ DSM 7.1.1 not working with enable_m2_volume script.
 - Change m2 volume to show if these are already disabled or enabled: